 - Seal showers and tubs to prevent water leakage.

 - If you live in a cold climate, install an emergency pressure release valve to the plumbing system to prevent pipes from bursting during winter’s frigid temperatures.

-- Know the location of your water main valve and shut if off when a problem arises.
+- Know the location of your main water valve and shut it off when a problem arises.

-- Before leaving home for vacation, shut off the water supply to appliances such as refrigerators and washing machines.
+- Before leaving home for vacation, shut off the water supply to refrigerators and washing machines.

 - Pay close attention to your water bill for drastic increases in water use.
 Excessive water usage could indicate a potential problem in your plumbing system.

 When preparing your homeowners insurance claim, take photos of all water-damaged areas, including damage to your home’s structure and personal belongings like furniture and rugs.
 If water damage has destroyed personal items, remove them from the affected areas, but do not throw them away in case the claims adjuster wants to inspect them.